 If your camper has an underlying medical condition which puts them at a higher risk for Covid-19 complications:

 Mandatory Pre-Camp Screening

-To ensure the safety of everyone, campers without this form completed will not be admitted to camp.
+To ensure the safety of everyone, campers without one of these two completed forms will not be admitted to camp.

-In order to limit large gatherings and exposure to our cabins, our Check-In process will be different this summer.
+In order to limit large gatherings and exposure in our cabins, our Check-In process will be different this summer.

 - Campers and parents will be given drop off times depending on what cabin group they are in in order to stagger the number of people on site at once

 - We recommend only one guardian bring the camper to drop off

 - All campers must turn in their completed Pre-Camp Health Screening form OR copy of camper's Covid19 vaccination card.

 - Each camper family will go through a screening process with a temperature check and general questions about the camper/s' health with our health care manager.

 - All staff will be required to wear protective masks during check-in